easyuc/EasyUC/uc-dsl/examples/smc-case-study/README.md

    secure message communication](SMC.uc)

 This development is split into *units*, and can thus be checked using the `-units` command line option to `ucdsl`.
-A *unit* either
+A *unit* either:

 * has one ideal functionality, no real functionalities and no simulators, and has no extraneous interfaces; or

-* has one real functionality, one ideal functionality, one simulator, and no extraneous interfaces, where the real and ideal functionalities share the same (composite) direct interface, and the simulator uses the ideal functionality's adversarial (basic) interface (the above implies that the simulator simulates the real functionality).
+* has one real functionality, one ideal functionality, one simulator, and no extraneous interfaces, where the real and ideal functionalities share the same composite direct interface, the simulator uses the ideal functionality's basic adversarial interface (which is not allowed to be a component of the real functionality's composite adversarial interface (if any)); the above implies that the simulator simulates the real functionality.

 There are extensive comments in the above files, which provide a good example-based introduction to the meaning and usage of the UC DSL.